NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 Yes, it's bitten us more than once.

 Different apps vary on what the health check endpoint is, but for [stackoverflow.com](https://stackoverflow.com/), it's the home page.
-We've debated changing this a few times, but the reality is the homepage checks things we may not otherwise check, and a holistic check is important.
+We've debated changing this a few times, but the reality is the home page checks things we may not otherwise check, and a holistic check is important.
 By this I mean, "If users hit the same page, would it work?"
 If we made a health check that hit the database and some caches and sanity checked the big things that we know need to be online, that's great and it's way better than nothing.
 But let's say we put a bug in the code and a cache that doesn't even seem that important doesn't reload right and it turns out it was needed to render the top bar for all users.